 Get exclusive member benefits & effect social change.
 Join Today

-People who suffer from generalized anxiety disorder, or GAD, worry uncontrollably about common occurrences and situations.
+People who have generalized anxiety disorder, or GAD, worry uncontrollably about common occurrences and situations.
 It’s also sometimes known as chronic anxiety neurosis.

 This excessive, unrealistic worry can be frightening and can interfere with relationships and daily activities.

 People with depression may occasionally feel anxious, and people who have a phobia worry about one particular thing.
 But people with GAD worry about a number of different topics over a long period of time (six months or more), or they may not be able to identify the source of their worry.

 Causes of and risk factors for GAD may include: